chirpy8/chirpy8.github.io/_posts/2024-07-06-post-Firmware4.md

 	}
 ```

-This works for most of the code, however when the value of IZ is overidden by code that sets the value of IZ from a Stack pull, then Ghidra assumes that value of Z register has changed and is unknown.
+This works for most of the code, however when the value of IZ is overidden by code that sets the value of IZ from a stack pull (e.g. PULM), then Ghidra assumes that the value of Z register has changed and is unknown.
 So in a few cases, it is ineffective, without additional fixes.